LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 method (based on user-provided inputs, typically accuracy requirements).
 However, users may place minimum/maximum bounds on :math:`h_n` if desired.

-ARKode's time stepping modules may be run in a variety of "modes":
+ARKODE's time stepping modules may be run in a variety of "modes":

 * **NORMAL** -- The solver will take internal steps until it has just overtaken a user-specified output time, :math:`t_\text{out}`, in the